Heart's Cry (horse): 2006: five-year-old season

 In 2006, Heart's Cry was campaigned internationally.
 In March he was sent to Dubai to contest the Dubai Sheema Classic at Nad Al Sheba.
 Ridden by Lemaire he contested the lead from the start, tactics which surprised his trainer Kojiro Hashiguchi.
 He went clear of the field in the straight and won by four and a quarter lengths from Collier Hill with the multiple Group One winners Ouija Board and Alexander Goldrun in fourth and fifth.
 In the August 2006 edition of the World Thoroughbred Racehorse Rankings, Heart's Cry was ranked the equal second best horse in the world, a pound behind Makybe Diva and equal with Electrocutionist and David Junior.

 Four months after his run in Dubai, Heart's Cry appeared at Ascot Racecourse in England for Britain's most prestigious all-aged race, the King George VI and Queen Elizabeth Stakes.
 Lemaire claimed to be full of confidence before the race and Heart's Cry's participation attracted a large Japanese media contingent.
 Starting the 3/1 second favourite, he took the lead in the straight but was overtaken in the final furlong and finished third behind Hurricane Run and Electrocutionist.
 After his race at Ascot, Heart's Cry did not run again until the Japan Cup on 29 November.
 He started the 5.8/1 second favourite but ran disappointingly, finishing tenth of the eleven runners behind Deep Impact.
 After the race the Japan Racing Association announced that the horse had developed breathing problems which may have affected his performance, and his retirement was announced in early December.

 Stud record

 Heart's Cry was retired to become a stallion at his owners' Shadai Stallion Station on Hokkaido.
-He sired 35 individual group or graded race winners, ten of them at the highest level.
+He sired 44 individual group or graded race winners, 13 of them at Group 1 level.
 In addition, Heart's Cry is the damsire of Efforia, who was named the Japanese Horse of the Year of 2021, and Tagaloa, who won the Blue Diamond Stakes in 2020.
 He was retired from stud duties in 2021 at the age of 20.
-On March 9, 2023, staffs of Shadai Stallion Station found Heart's Cry unable to stand and later passed away the same day.
+On March 9, 2023, staff of Shadai Stallion Station found Heart's Cry unable to stand.
+He died later the same day.